Nick Dahl Memorial Veterans Fund

 Nick fought his hardest battle ever trying to overcome the issues that affect so many of our Veterans.
 Sadly, he eventually lost his internal battle and constant struggle on October 14, 2014, at the age of 25, due to complications associated with PTSD and TBI.
 Nick died in Medford, Oregon, where he had been sent on the chance that a residential treatment program for veterans would accept him.
 Nick’s family had tried to get him admitted into several VA treatment programs, but each time Nick was turned away and told his PTSD was too severe for their residential facility to treat.

 "Nick has now found a peaceful place to rest in God’s arms, but like many veterans’ families, our family has lost so much due to PTSD and TBI and we want to help break this cycle," writes Nick's parents.
 "Our veterans deserve the treatment necessary so they are able to raise their children, have a place to call home, and an opportunity to grow old like the rest of us are given.
-Nick was never able to meet or raise his own son who is now two years old."
+Nick was never able to meet or raise his own son who is now four years old."

 Donate to the Nick Dahl Memorial Veterans Fund